 According to the Cleveland Clinic, breast tissue is primarily made up of fat, along with lobules and ducts that help promote milk production.
 As you go through puberty, pregnancy or undergo other changes like menopause, your breast shape usually changes.

-According to a September 2016 study in the Plastic and Reconstructive Surgery Global Open Journal, loss of breast firmness and fullness, which is formally known as breast ptosis, occurs naturally as people get older.
+According to a September 2016 study in the Plastic and Reconstructive Surgery Global Open Journal, loss of breast firmness and fullness, which is sometimes referred to as "saggy breasts" but formally known as breast ptosis, occurs naturally as people get older.
 It's most likely to happen to people who have large amounts of breast tissue.
 However, there are also other contributing factors, including body mass index (BMI) and the number of pregnancies you've had.

 Since your breasts are primarily made of fat tissue, there are no exercises that can reverse breast ptosis and make your breasts firm and lifted.
 Surgical interventions, like breast lifts, are generally the only way to tighten and lift breast tissue.